-So when considering the many different ways to get to Machu Picchu, taking the Jungle Trek was most definitely the best fit for our travel style.
-The Machu Picchu Jungle Trek is high adventure and low on cost!
+So when considering the many different ways to get to Machu Picchu, we were excited to find the Jungle Trek perfectly combines those two elements.
+The Machu Picchu Jungle Trek is high on adventure and low on cost!

-Taking the 4-day Inca Jungle Trail to Machu Picchu is not simply a hike through the Peruvian jungle.
-This tropical trek incorporates loads of adventure activities into the journey that goes far beyond hiking.
+The 4-day Inca Jungle Trek to Machu Picchu is a hike through the Peruvian jungle and so much more.
+The tropical trek incorporates loads of adventure activities into the journey that goes far beyond hiking.
 During the Jungle Trek to Machu Picchu, you partake in all of the following activities along the way:

 - downhill mountain biking,